muratk3n/thirdwave/en/README.md

 The deal included significant concessions from Beijing, including a greater level of market access and disciplines on state-owned enterprises, transparency of subsidies and rules prohibiting forced technology transfer.
-“By giving us a big gift, they hoped to prevent a united front with the Biden administration,” the official said.
+'By giving us a big gift, they hoped to prevent a united front with the Biden administration,' the official said.

 What surprised China is that the EU never regarded the CAI as a political agreement.
 Having forced Beijing to concede on key points,